BlaiseCorcoran/SFTP-Clone-CPSC-328-Section-020/README.txt

 Development Process Discussion:
 As the development process commenced it became clear that some changes to the protocol were going to be in order and some functions from the library did not prove very useful.
-Sometimes the program felt like a deck of cards but as the process reached the end it felt less like that.
-It also became obvious beatiful code is a luxury of simple programs.
+Sometimes the program felt like a deck of cards.
+It also became obvious beatiful code is a luxury of simple programs, however I think a lot of problems could have been avoided by having an intermediary design phase where we could redesign based off problems we ran into

 Status:
+GET, ls, cd, pwd, local client commands, and graceful shut down all work fine.
+PUT and concurrent connections still have major issues and do not work in any function.